- Providers of POEMS, the Pipeline Operations Excellence Management System, compliance, and operation software for the pipeline control center.

 - The 2019 API Pipeline Conference and Control Room Forum was designed to provide timely and relevant information on Asset Integrity, Risk Management, Construction Management, Workforce Development, and more topics.

 - Control Room Forum: Russel Treat presented a new whitepaper, “Optimizing Emergency Response Through Alarm Management.”
-[Link to the whitepaper coming soon.]
+[NEWLY ADDED: Download the Presentation]

 - PHMSA (Pipeline and Hazardous Materials Safety Administration) ensures the safe transportation of energy and hazardous materials.